manpaco/tools/energy/README.md

 ## Troubleshooting

-If you have problems with computer shutdown when using `cron` (first make sure you have `polkit` installed and configured) use the following configuration file for your `polkit`:
+If you have problems with computer shutdown when using `cron` (first make sure you have `polkit` installed and configured) use the following configuration file for your `polkit` (/etc/polkit-1/rules.d/20-allow-power-off.rules):

-    # /etc/polkit-1/rules.d/20-allow-power-off.rules
     polkit.addRule(function(action, subject) {
         if(action.id == "org.freedesktop.login1.power-off" && subject.user == "<youruser>") {
             return polkit.Result.YES;